Muhsin al-Fadhli: Militant activity

 In 2012, the United States State Department identified al-Fadhli as the leader of al-Qaeda in Iran and issued a $7 million reward for his capture.
 According to the Treasury's announcement, al-Fadhli started working with al-Qaeda in Iran in 2009.
 Al-Fadhli was subsequently arrested by Iranian authorities, but was released in 2011 after which he replaced Yasin al-Suri as the leader of al-Qaeda's Iran-based facilitation network.
 The Iran-based al-Qaeda web worked to finance terrorist activities in Afghanistan and Pakistan and transport its fighters to al-Qaeda's affiliates in Syria through Turkey.
-According to the U.S. Treasury, al-Fadhli used his network of Kuwaiti terrorist donors to send money to Syria.
-Al-Fadhli also received “thousands of dollars” from Abd al-Malik Muhammad Yusuf Uthman Abd al Salam, a Qatari ID holder and designated al-Qaeda and Al Nusra Front facilitator.
+According to the U.S. Treasury, al-Fadhli used his network of Kuwaiti terrorist donors to send money to jihadists fighting in Syria.
+Al-Fadhli also received “thousands of dollars” from Abd al-Malik Muhammad Yusuf Uthman Abd al Salam, a Qatari ID holder and designated al-Qaeda and Al-Nusra Front facilitator.

-In mid-2013, al-Fadhli was sent to Syria on behalf of al-Qaeda emir, Ayman al-Zawahiri, in order to mediate disputes between al-Qaeda's then Iraqi branch, the Islamic State of Iraq and the Levant (ISIL) and the al-Nusra Front.
-In February 2014, al-Fadhli was instrumental in influencing al-Qaeda to disassociate itself from ISIL.
+In mid-2013, al-Fadhli was sent to Syria on behalf of al-Qaeda emir, Ayman al-Zawahiri, in order to mediate disputes between al-Qaeda's then Iraqi branch, the Islamic State of Iraq (ISI) and the al-Nusra Front.
+In February 2014, al-Fadhli was instrumental in influencing al-Qaeda's leadership to disassociate itself from ISIL.

 Death

-Al-Fadhli was killed on 8 July 2015, when the United States carried out an airstrike, targeting a vehicle near the town of Sarmada in northwest Syria, according to the Pentagon.
+Al-Fadhli was killed on 8 July 2015, when the United States Air Force carried out an airstrike, targeting a vehicle carrying several al-Qaeda members near the al-Nusra-controlled town of Sarmada in northwest Syria, according to the Pentagon.